eXascaleInfolab/CORAD/README.md

 # CORAD: Correlation-Aware Compression of Massive Time Series using Sparse Dictionary Coding

-We introduced CORAD, a new real-time technique to effectively compress time series streams.
-CORAD relies on a dictionary-based technique that exploits the correlation across time series.
+CORAD is a new real-time technique to effectively compress time series streams.
+It relies on a dictionary-based technique that exploits the correlation across time series.
 In addition, CORAD allows to adjust the degree of accuracy that is acceptable depending on the use-case.
 Technical details can be found in our
 Big Data 2019 paper:  <a href = "https://exascale.info/assets/pdf/khelifati2019bigdata.pdf">CORAD: Correlation-Aware Compression of Massive Time Series using Sparse Dictionary Coding </a>.

 - CORAD performs the following steps: